Diplomas for sale: $465, no classes required. Inside one of Louisiana’s unapproved schools

 Yet a list of prices is taped to the front window of the school building: $250 for diploma services, a $50 application fee, $35 for a diploma cover and $130 to walk in a cap and gown at a ceremony.

+There’s precious little information available about these schools, which the state calls “nonpublic schools not seeking state approval."
+To start one, an adult must only report their school's name and address, their contact information and how many students they have.
+Some schools have whimsical names such as the “Ballerina Jedi Academy” and the “Unicorn Princess School.”
+Others proclaim their independence with names like “Freedom First.”

+Most of the schools are tiny, single-family home schools.
+However, last year, 30 of Louisiana’s unapproved schools reported they had at least 50 children enrolled.

-There is no way for the government to verify safety, quality or even whether a school exists, said Laura Hawkins, a former state Department of Education official.
+There is no way for the government to verify safety, quality or even whether a school exists, said Laura Hawkins, a former state Department of Education official who worked on its school choice efforts up to 2020.

+The department warns parents on its website that it cannot confirm whether these organizations even meet the legal definition of a school.

+“We didn’t want to give parents or anyone a false sense that we knew anything about these schools, should they exist,” Hawkins said, “that we could attest to their safety, that we could attest to their actual educational program, anything.”

 Opponents have tried on multiple occasions to get the law repealed but faltered in the face of lobbying efforts from Christian homeschool groups.